Three criminal offences have been introduced to improve responses within organisations and the community to child sexual abuse.

 - Incident Reporting Instruction (Health) – for non-VHIMS reporting organisations

-- Victorian Health Incident Management Policy (Health) – for VHIMS reporting organisations.
+- Clinical Risk Management (Health) – for VHIMS reporting organisations.

-Sports and recreation organisations can also refer to Victorian Code of Conduct for Community Sport and VicSport Safeguarding Children for resources about creating a child-safe organisation.
+Sports and recreation organisations can also refer to Fair Play Code - Victorian Code of Conduct for Community Sport and VicSport Safeguarding Children for resources about creating a child-safe organisation.